swarm-wustl/swarm/ros/src/aslam/README.md

 install these packages

-- sudo apt install ros-humble-navigation2
-- sudo apt install ros-humble-nav2-bringup
-- sudo apt install ros-humble-twist-mux
-- sudo apt install ros-humble-slam-toolbox
+- sudo apt install ros-humble-navigation2 ros-humble-nav2-bringup ros-humble-twist-mux ros-humble-slam-toolbox ros-humble-gazebo-ros2-control

+### trouble shoot errors (queue full)

+You must have ros-humble-gazebo-ros2-control set up you'll get a queue is full error when running nav2.
+TBH idk why there is NOTHING ONLINE ABOUT THAT like bruh.

 ## running